Name days in Poland

-Name day celebrations involve the gathering and socialising of friends and family at the celebrant's home, as well as the giving of gifts and flowers at home and elsewhere, such as at the workplace.
+Name day celebrations involve the gathering and socialising of friends and family at the celebrant's home, as well as the giving of gifts and flowers at home and elsewhere, such as at the workplace or kids in school get candy.
 This tradition doesn't include regions of Upper Silesia and Kashubia.
 Local calendars often contain the names celebrated on a given day.
 If a name is celebrated on more than one day, it is customary to choose the first day after the celebrant's birthday.